 - fresh cracked pepper

-Start my combining olive oil, vinegar, mustard, garlic powder, thyme and a large pinch of salt and pepper to make the dressing.
+- Combine olive oil, vinegar, mustard, garlic powder, thyme and a large pinch of salt and pepper to make the dressing.
 Emulsify either by whisking vigorously or shaking the dressing in a mason jar until well combined.
 Toss dressing with kale and let sit for 15 minutes.
 Then divide dressed kale evenly between 4 plates.
 Divide goat cheese, pecans, pomegranate seeds and quinoa evenly between the plates and serve!

 I find that the longer the dressing sits on this salad the better it tastes.
 I like to dress my salad in the morning before work and then by the time lunch comes around my kale is beautifully wilted and bright green.